Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 *Chosen-target-forced-prefix resistance - An attacker commits to a message digest, z, and is then challenged with a prefix, P. It should be infeasible for the attacker to be able to find a suffix S such that hash(P k S) = z.* ([source](https://cs.uwaterloo.ca/~dstinson/Pyth4.pdf))

-In this challenge we implement an attack that violates CTFP resistance agianst Merkle-Damgard hash functions (often called a herding attack).
+In this challenge, we implement an attack that violates CTFP resistance against Merkle-Damgard hash functions (often called a herding attack).

 The attack uses a precomputed data structure called a diamond structure:
 - A 2^k-diamond structure contains a complete binary tree of depth k.
 - Every edge $e$ in the diamond structure is labeled by a string $σ(e)$ and consist one message block.
-- Each node $N$ in the structure correspond to the hash of the concatinated messages on the path from the source node to the node $N$ in the diamond structure.
+- Each node $N$ in the structure correspond to the hash of the concatenated messages on the path from the source node to the node $N$ in the diamond structure.
 - At any level $l$ of the structure there are $2^{k−l}$ hash values.
 - These values must be paired, such that, when the next message blocks are appended, $2^{k−l−1}$ collisions occur.